Aggregate-Intellect/original-handson-packages/recommender systems/readme.md

 - `1.0-movielens-eda` gives a quick introduction to recommender system and explores the Movie Lens dataset to prep for the rest of the notebooks
 - `1.1-movielens-memory-based-recsys` demonstrates some examples of memory-based recommender systems using the Movie Lens dataset
 - `1.2-movielens-model-based-recsys` shows two model-based recommender system approaches: Matrix Factorization and a back propagation approach
-- `1.3-trivago-ranking-in-recsys` illustrates how to approach item ranking and evaluate results in recommender systems
+- `2.0-trivago-ranking-in-recsys` illustrates how to approach item ranking and evaluate results in recommender systems
-- `2.0-node2vec` explores graph representation for recommender systems by introducing node2vec
 - `2.1-pagerank-dampening` inspects the dampening effect of Google's PageRank algorithm
+- `3.0-node2vec` explores graph representation for recommender systems by introducing node2vec
-- `3.0-movielens-vae-for-cf` is a PyTorch-adaptive implementation of the Variational Autoencoder for Collaborative Filtering using the Movie Lens dataset
+- `4.0-movielens-vae-for-cf` is a PyTorch-adaptive implementation of the Variational Autoencoder for Collaborative Filtering using the Movie Lens dataset

+## Slides
+These slides were produced as part of the original workshop.
+They provide additional context to the notebooks and contain more detailed explanations for certain concepts.

+- `1-memory-based-vs-model-based-recsys` supports notebooks `1.0` to `1.2`
+- `2-ranking-and-evaluation-in-recsys` supports notebooks `2.0` and `2.1`
+- `3-graph-representation-for-recsys-node2vec` supports notebook `3.0`
+- `4-variational-autoencoder-for-collaborative-filtering` supports notebook `4.0`

 # Additional Reading Materials
 - Weighted matrix factorization names